torchbox/django-pattern-library/docs/index.md

 ## Features

-This package automates the maintenance of UI pattern libraries or styleguides for Django projects, and allows developers to experiment with Django templates without having to create Django views and models.
+The [django-pattern-library](https://pypi.org/project/django-pattern-library/) package automates the maintenance of UI pattern libraries or styleguides for Django projects, and allows developers to experiment with Django templates without having to create Django views and models.

 - Create reusable patterns by creating Django templates files as usual.
 - All patterns automatically show up in the pattern library’s interface.